Kareena Kapoor Khan Rejected Saif Ali Khan's Marriage Proposal Twice For This Reason!

 In the same interview, when quizzed about her decision to continue working through her marriage, pregnancy, and motherhood, Kareena said, "I was so clear about the fact that my professional life is different from my personal life.
 It can't be a disease to fall in love, is it?
 It can't be death.
 I told Saif, I said ‘listen I'm never going to stop working', and he was like ‘you must do that'".

-Talking about films, Kareena will be next seen in Akshay Kumar's 'Good Newwz', Irrfan Khan's 'Angrezi Medium', Aamir Khan's 'Laal Singh Chaddha' and Karan Johar's 'Takht'.
+Talking about films, Kareena will next be seen in Akshay Kumar's 'Good Newwz', Irrfan Khan's 'Angrezi Medium', Aamir Khan's 'Laal Singh Chaddha' and Karan Johar's 'Takht'.

 Akshay Kumar Says Making Movies With Kareena Kapoor Khan Is Like Going On A Wild Picnic